GarwelGarwel/SpaceAge/README.md

 **Chronicle**

-The Chronicle shows a history of notable events in the playthrough (adjustable via Difficulty Settings):
+The Chronicle shows a history of notable events in your game (adjustable via Difficulty Settings):
 - launches
 - reaching space
 - orbiting